 Stolen pie van belonging to Michelin-starred chef found abandoned by police

-It is not known yet if the 2,500 pies were still inside the van belonging to Tommy Banks that was taken from just outside Ripon over the weekend
+Cleveland Police said the pies inside the van belonging to Tommy Banks had ‘sadly perished’.

 Your support helps us to tell the story